 Due to the complexities of life insurance products, the involvement of a credentialed actuary is required on all examinations of life and health insurers with a substantial amount of interest-sensitive business or with a substantial amount of PBR calculations or subject to PBR exclusion tests See Section 1, Part III, E. Using the Work of a Specialist for further reference.

-Formula Based Valuation Methodology
+Life Insurance Formula-Based Valuation Methodology

 Theoretically, the formula-based reserves represent the present value of future guaranteed benefits reduced by the present value of expected future net premiums.
 The insurance policy is a unilateral contract whereby the insured can cancel the agreement to pay premiums at any time.
 However, the insurer is “locked in” regardless of future experience and cannot forfeit on its guarantees as long as the premiums are paid.
 Life reserves are required in order to ensure that commitments made to policyholders and their beneficiaries will be met, even though the obligations may not be due for many years.
 Since the primary purpose of life reserves is to pay claims when they become due, life reserves must be adequate, and the funds must be safely invested.